Large 7.5 ounce California gold nugget

 Whites MXT metal detector

+For detecting the smallest gold in areas with mild to moderate mineralization and shallow bedrock, I recommend the Gold Bug II by Fisher (now part of First Texas and Bounty Hunter detectors).
+They are still making them, and new one is around $700, but used gold bug II can be had for around $400 or so.
+The Gold Bug is a VLF detector built specifically for gold nugget detecting and does an amazing job on small gold.
 However, if you really are going to be seriously detecting for gold on a regular basis, in most cases you probably would be better off with a Minelab PI machine.
-In this class, I recommend a GP class machine (GP Extreme through the current model, the GP 4000).
-A new GP4000 may sell for $4000, but a used GP Extreme can currently be purchased for around $1100.
+In this class, I recommend a GP class machine (GP Extreme through the current model, the GPX 5000).
+A new GPX 5000 may sell for $5000, but a used GP Extreme can currently be purchased for around $1100.
 Some SD class Minelab PI detectors can sell for as little as $700 (SDs are an older model of minelab Prospecting PI type detector).
 Unless money really is no object, take your time and think about what you want to do, don’t rush, and as I said, get the very finest detector you can possibly afford.

 Want to know a little bit more about this crazy prospector guy?
 Well, here's a little bit more about me, and how I got into prospecting: Chris' Prospecting Story Interested in seeing more gold?
 Here are some interesting photos of beautiful Gold Nuggets